UmeanNever/NovelSum/README.md

 ```
 </details>

 *For more information and a detailed introduction to NovelSum and NovelSelect, please refer to our paper.*

+*Regarding the code for fine-tuning LLMs, in general, using popular fine-tuning frameworks such as llama-factory can work well, and the practical differences are typically small.
+Our own fine-tuning code is adapted from [FastChat](https://github.com/lm-sys/FastChat/tree/main).
+If you're interested, you can refer to Issue [#8](https://github.com/UmeanNever/NovelSum/issues/8), which includes a concise version of our full code.*

 ## 🔍 Extensions